FedySexyVibes/coin-sdk-php/number-portability-sdk/README.md

 ## Send Messages

 The `NumberPortabilityService` has a `sendMessage` method to send any number portability message to the API.
 The Number Portability SDK contains Builders to construct the various messages.
-If there are sequnences in the message than there is an add method to add an instance.
+If there are sequences in the message, there is an 'add' method to add an instance.
 Each instance should be ended with the finish() method.

 ```php
         $builder = PortingRequestBuilder::create();